AdrienHorgnies/py-mysql-tracer/README.md

 You can install dependencies with `pip install -r requirements.txt`.

-You can run tests with `pytest` but you need to set `PYTHONPATH`.
+You can run tests with `pytest`.
 ```
-$ export PYTHONPATH=mysql_tracer
-$ python3 -m pytest
+$ pytest
 ```

-Or you can setup a test run with your IDE without any particular configuration.
+Or you can setup a test run with your IDE.